satfinder/PedalinoLibre/README.md

 ## How to build and upload

-[PlatformIO](https://platformio.org) is the recommended IDE for PedalinoMini™ build and upload.
+[PlatformIO](https://platformio.org) is the recommended IDE for PedalinoLibre build and upload.

+Note: Not tested

 1. Install [PlatformIO IDE for VSCode](https://platformio.org/install/ide?install=vscode)
 2. Install Git